 Underneath it all is the same hunger for numinous experience that humans have had since the beginning of time.
 But sometimes this hunger is exacerbated, for many people have lost their ancestors.
 They often do not know the names of those beyond their grandparents.
 They have lost, in particular, the family stories.*

-We were talking the other day of the network of social agreements in which human beings live, and those in which women dwell.
-Some of the most potent of agreements originate in the family.
+I was talking the other day of the network of social agreements in which human beings live, and those in which women dwell.
+Some of the most potent agreements originate in the family.
 I think of agreements as being:

 - agreements for what gets talked about and how it gets talked about, or